franklinselva/space-ros/docs/USAGE.md

 Space ROS comes in different flavors, the following image variants are available:

- - `main-image`: The core image contains the ROS 2 core packages, including the ROS 2 client libraries, the ROS 2 command line tools, and the ROS 2 middleware implementations.
+ - `main-image`: The main image contains the ROS 2 core packages, including the ROS 2 client libraries, the ROS 2 command line tools, and the ROS 2 middleware implementations.
- - `dev-image`: The dev image contains the core image and additional tools for development, such as the ROS 2 build tools, the ROS 2 test tools, and the ROS 2 launch tools.
+ - `dev-image`: The dev image contains the main image and additional tools for development, such as the ROS 2 build tools, the ROS 2 test tools, and the ROS 2 launch tools.

 Build the Space ROS Docker image by running the following command: